 - In a bowl or large glass measuring cup, whisk together the eggs, cream, salt, black pepper, and Worcestershire sauce.

-- Sprinkle the bottom of the crust with the 2 tablespoons of parmesan cheese.
+- Sprinkle the bottom of the crust with the 2 tablespoons of Parmesan cheese.
 Spread the garlic spinach over the parmesan cheese; top with green onions and a little of the custard.
 Next spread the chopped yellow bell pepper over the spinach and green onions.
 Top that with the cheddar cheese, and chopped orange bell pepper, and a little more custard.
 Press down if need be, and top with chopped red bell pepper.
 Pour the custard over the filling, and sprinkle the top with Parmesan cheese and any extra cheddar or green onions that are left over.
-IMPORTANT: season each layer with salt and pepper before topping with the next layer.
+IMPORTANT: season each layer with a little kosher or sea salt and pepper before topping with the next layer.

 - Bake in the preheated oven until the top is lightly puffed and browned, and a knife inserted into the center of the quiche comes out clean, 45 to 55 minutes.